Skip links

 in Tags

-The theoretical model of Watson and Crick is confirmed with one of the most beautiful experiments in biology: Matthew Meselson and Frank Stahl feed Escherichia coli with heavy nitrogen (with an extra neutron) and discover that its DNA becomes heavier than that of bacteria fed
+Watson and Crick’s theoretical model is confirmed with one of the most beautiful experiments in biology: Matthew Meselson and Frank Stahl feed Escherichia coli with heavy nitrogen (with one extra neutron) and discover that its DNA becomes heavier than that of bacteria fed with normal

 1955